 Set up a travel alert

 Being fully flexible or even a little flexible for travellers is often impossible.
 Many people have specific destinations in mind or they need to be somewhere at a specific time, but that doesn’t mean they need to pay more for airfare than they need to.
 All you need to do is track your prices through Google Flights or KAYAK.
 To do this, you just need to put in your dates and locations, although Google Flights also requires you to pick your specific flights.
 Once you run the search, there will be a tab you can press to track prices for your selected flights.

 If the price drops for your flights, you’ll get an email.
 By doing this, you don’t need to constantly search for cheap airfare.

 Check discount carriers

 Let’s put this into context with my previous point about route options.
-Flying directly to Rome tends to be a bit more expensive but what you could do is look for the cheapest flight into Europe and then “connect” with a budget airline.
-So in theory, you could book that Toronto to London deal and then get a “connecting” flight to Rome on a discount carrier.
+Flying directly to Istanbul tends to be expensive but what you could do is look for the cheapest flight into Europe and then “connect” with a budget airline.
+So in theory, you could book that Toronto to London deal and then get a “connecting” flight to Istanbul on a discount carrier.
 This does add time but the savings might make it worthwhile.

 Keep in mind that although budget airlines offer ridiculously low base fares, you’ll get charged for everything else e.g. checked luggage, priority boarding.
 These fees can add up so check the final price before buying.